apioo/psx/doc/getting_started/table.rst

 Definition
 ----------

+In order to create an API PSX needs meta informations about the table.
+By default PSX uses an simple table class which contains such informations.
 Here an example how a simple table can look:

 .. code-block:: php